xy7313/xy7313.github.io/_posts/2017-04-24-Salesforce-Some-Test-Questions-And-Answers.md

 2.

 ## Simple Concepts
-1. Bucket Field: Used in reports to categorise and group report values
+1. Bucket Field: Used in reports to categories and group report values
 2. Junction Object: A Many-to-Many relationship created with two lookup master-detail relationship